Skip to Content

 Learn how to grow I'itoi onions, and you will soon have enough to enjoy, plant again, and share with your friends and neighbors.

-3. How to Grow I’itoi Onions?
-Plant I’itoi onions correctly
+3. Plant and care for I’itoi onions correctly

 Learn how to grow I'itoi onions, and you will soon have enough to enjoy, plant again, and share with your friends and neighbors.

-• I’itoi onions also tolerate dry conditions and will respond to monsoons and other rains with growth.
+I’itoi onions tolerate dry conditions and will respond to monsoons and other rains with growth.
 Just as with amendments to the soil, regular watering produces larger bulbs and shoots.

 4. Plant I’itoi onions as companion plants